Alexandroupolis: Railway

 Alexandroupolis has two railway stations: Alexandroupolis dialogi (trading station) and Alexandroupoli or Alexandroupoli Port (for passengers).
 It is served by trains to Thessaloniki and to Ormenio.
 There is an extensive network of train and bus replacements services throughout the region of Evros.
 There were railway connections to Burgas in Bulgaria and to Edirne and Istanbul in Turkey, but those were suspended.

 Road transport

 The A2 Egnatia Odos motorway is the largest main road that passes through Alexandroupolis.
 It connects the city with Igoumenitsa, Ioannina, Kozani, Grevena, Veria, Thessaloniki, Kavala, Xanthi and Komotini to the west and Kipoi of Evros to the east.
 There are bus routes of the Evros Bus Service connecting Alexandroupolis with the cities of Komotini, Xanthi, Kavala and Thessaloniki.
 There are bus routes that connect Alexandroupolis directly with Athens.
 There is a frequent daily connection with the other regions of Evros (Feres, Soufli, Didymoteicho, Orestiada, etc.).

+Alexandroupolis is the Southern terminus of the E85 north-south reference European Road, which crosses Bulgaria, Romania, Ukraine, Belarus and Lithuania, ending at the Baltic Sea port of Klaipėda.

 Urban Transport

 The Urban Bus Service of Alexandroupolis operates 15 routes.
 They connect the centre to the University, the hospital, the Airport and surrounding areas such as: Maistros, Makri (and Agia Paraskevi Beach), Palagia, Loutra, Nipsa, Mesembria, Avas, Amfitriti, Aisymi, Dikella and Apalos.
 Additional routes connect the centre with five districts: Poimenidi, Altinalmazi Park, Agios Vasileios, Exopolis and End of Avantos Street.